Singing week in a Ghent monastery, 2025

 Travel

 • Arriving by Eurostar: Take the train from London to Brussels (2 hours).
+It can be booked well in advance, with ultra-flexible tickets and cheaper prices the earlier you book.
 When you arrive at Bruxelles-Midi/Brussel-Zuid, take a direct train to Gent-Sint-Pieters/Gand-St-Pierre (28 mins).

 • Arriving by air: Fly to Brussels airport (aka Brussels Zaventem) or to Schiphol in the Netherlands, then look for trains to Gent-Sint-Pieters/Gand-St-Pierre, probably changing in Brussels centre.
 Don’t fly to Charleroi.